top of page

 A typical example of a 'life situation' improving from this practice was recently whilst dealing with bad behaviour of a certain airline, I remained calm throughout the entire process.
 After four long, brutal days of dealing with them, I got the outcome I wanted, and they got a calm, well mannered, assertive, but not aggressive customer.
 I didn't have to lose my cool!
 Loosing our cool, makes both parties feel bad.
 Of course the situation with the airline was still frustrating, but there was no shouting involved!
 Good result!
 And that, I believe, was another direct result of my mediation practice.

-I understand now after nearly a year of doing 3 or 4, 20 minute guided group mediations per day, (sometimes more), that I had spent my whole life, doing, going, always staying busy, filling up every waking moment with people, gigs, activities, music, and background noise.
+I understand now after nearly more than a year of doing 3 or 4, 20 minute guided group mediations per day, (sometimes more), that I had spent my whole life, doing, going, always staying busy, filling up every waking moment with people, gigs, activities, music, and background noise.
 Silence, and real deep contemplation, was a foreign concept to me.
 I had never had the experience of just being with myself.
 Eckart Tolle wrote, "When you lose touch with inner stillness, you lose touch with yourself, When you lose touch with yourself, you lose yourself in the world."
 That was me.
 I had never simply just been with myself.
 I've always been a people person.
 Getting nurtured, fulfilled and entertained by others.
 Always immersed in events and fun activities with friends.
 And yes, many times my mind was altered by substances, and sometimes not.
+For the last two years+ I have had a lot of 'me time' not involving others but instead, getting to know me.

 Then, my journey expanded yet again, by getting to the root of my personal childhood trauma.
 We all deal with childhood trauma differently.
 Some people (rarely) deal with it early on, to live a happy, healthy adulthood, free of dysfunction.
 They are able to create and nurture healthy long term relationships, including finding a mate, having children and building a life.
+They are probably those who have been fortunate to have a secure attachment style.
 Others live with emotional and/or physical abandonment, abuse or neglect and don't take care of it early.
-Many simply ignore the pain by sweeping it under the rug.
-We end up feeling abandoned, scared and triggered.
-Incorporating what happened to us in childhood into our adult relationships.
-Coping with substances, and/or process addictions.
-Whilst all that takes place, we also develop adult attachment styles which are naturally activated in relationships.
+Many simply ignore the pain by sweeping it under the rug and numbing it with substances and all kinds of addictions.
+We develop these attachment styles which are naturally activated in relationships.
 Anxious, avoidant and secure.
 We get through life numbing this pain with drugs, alcohol, food, spending, sex, gambling, relationships and more.
 Then we may hit a 'rock bottom', get sober and hopfeully find help.
+Attachment experts say that attachment wounds were caused by a relationship and the only way to truly heal them are in a relationship.
+Sue Johnson literally wrote the book on how to do this in "Hold Me Tight."
+Learning about attachment as well as recovering from addictions is the most thorough way to heal.
+There are many ways to get help.

-Some choose the twelve step programs (there are many different groups, depending on your addiction); some choose other programs and therapies.
+Some people that want to get sober choose the twelve step programs (there are many different groups, depending on your addiction); some choose other programs and therapies.
 I connected best with a Buddhist led organization called Refuge Recovery.
 There are many different methods of healing, growth, and recovery offered, varying on location, culture, religion and/or core beliefs.

 You may ask what's the difference....Well, everyone has a different answer for this.
 I can only share mine....My personal experience is that the twelve step programs ask you to put all your trust in another entity.
 Call it your higher power, your god, whatever you choose to name it, put your eggs in their basket.
 Refuge Recovery asks you not to beleive in anything, only that you dig deep within YOURSELF to change the suffering, by attending meetings, remaining abstinent and doing the hard work.

-For the first 8 months of the past year, I attended 20+ Zoom and in person meetings per week, combining 12-step and Refuge Recovery.
+For the first 8 months of the past year (2022), I attended 20+ Zoom and in person meetings per week, combining 12-step and Refuge Recovery.
 Eventually, after many months of being immersed in both, I realized that I felt more connected to the teachings (Dharma), community (Sangha) and meditations of Refuge Recovery.
 Now, nearly a year down the road, I am fully immersed in the RR way.
-I now co-host one of my weekly meetings.
+I now host one of my weekly meetings.
 And I take the commitment of service seriously.
-I was even asked to lead meetings, and I have, and it's been awesome.
+It's been awesome.
 I know that if I screw up, there are many wonderful, patient, and kind people on the screen to help me through if needed.
 I've done ok so far (with the help of the Sangha), and I love leading the meetings!
 I was even asked to be a speaker at the big Saturday night speaker meeting.
 I'm tentatively on the schedule, but am very undecided if I will do it at this time.
 These are all huge life changes for me.
 If you would have told me that my life was going to be like this a year ago, I probably would have asked what you're smoking, and can I have some!

 Until this past year, I never knew personal growth like I do now...and in a year from now, or in a decade I may be saying that again and again, because there is no "end" to healing, personal growth and evolving.
 Whether you are in recovery as an addict or simply someone who loves the meditation, healing and growth that are part of the program...there is never a graduation!
 There is only more of the same, again, and again.
 Only improving with time.